yzpjustin/ChangeCoin/README.md

 A program that will store the name and coin vale of a person.

-This program have build in test data which can be selcted in the start manue.
+This program have a build in test data which can be selcted in the start manue.

 This program will then manupliate the data to do the below functions